ClinicOl Logo

 The treatment for tonsillitis depends on the underlying cause and the severity of symptoms.

-Pain Relief: Over-the-counter (OTC) pain relievers, such as paracetamol or ibuprofen, can help to reduce pain, fever, and headache.
-Ibuprofen is often preferred for adults with a sore throat, while paracetamol is usually the first choice for children
+• Pain Relief: Over-the-counter (OTC) pain relievers, such as paracetamol or ibuprofen, can help to reduce pain, fever, and headache.
+Ibuprofen is often preferred for adults with a sore throat, while paracetamol is usually the first choice for children.
+However, some people with certain medical conditions may not be able to take ibuprofen, so it's important to read the label carefully.

-Throat Lozenges and Sprays: Throat lozenges, such as Strepsils or Difflam, and throat sprays can provide temporary relief from sore throat pain
+• Throat Lozenges and Sprays: Throat lozenges, such as Strepsils or Difflam, and throat sprays can provide temporary relief from sore throat pain.
+These are available over the counter at pharmacies.

-Penicillin V (Phenoxymethylpenicillin): This is usually the first-choice antibiotic for bacterial tonsillitis.
-It is taken orally, typically four times a day for 10 days
+• Penicillin V (Phenoxymethylpenicillin): This is usually the first-choice antibiotic for bacterial tonsillitis.
+It is taken orally, typically four times a day for 10 days.
+Penicillin V is available only on prescription.

-Amoxicillin: This is another penicillin-type antibiotic that may be prescribed if penicillin V is not suitable or if the infection is severe.
-It is also taken orally, usually three times a day for 5-10 days
+• Amoxicillin: This is another penicillin-type antibiotic that may be prescribed if penicillin V is not suitable or if the infection is severe.
+It is also taken orally, usually three times a day for 5-10 days.
+Amoxicillin is available only on prescription.

-Clarithromycin: This is a macrolide antibiotic that may be prescribed for people who are allergic to penicillin.
-It is taken orally, usually twice a day for 5 days
+• Clarithromycin: This is a macrolide antibiotic that may be prescribed for people who are allergic to penicillin.
+It is taken orally, usually twice a day for 5 days.
+Clarithromycin is available only on prescription.

-Erythromycin: This is another macrolide antibiotic that can be used as an alternative to penicillin.
-It is taken orally, usually four times a day for 5-10 days
+• Erythromycin: This is another macrolide antibiotic that can be used as an alternative to penicillin.
+It is taken orally, usually four times a day for 5-10 days.
+Erythromycin is available only on prescription.

-In some cases, a doctor may recommend a tonsillectomy, which is an operation to remove the tonsils.
-This is usually considered for people who have frequent or severe episodes of tonsillitis that interfere with their daily life
+Tonsillectomy: In some cases, a doctor may recommend a tonsillectomy, which is an operation to remove the tonsils.
+This is usually considered for people who have frequent or severe episodes of tonsillitis that interfere with their daily life.

 Prevention